Tiamarth/Arc-for-Discord/README.md

 - flatter and more compact ui
 - less cluttered chat
 - add a colon after usernames in chat
-- remove @ before username in dm header
+- remove username in dm header
 - always display timestamps on all messages

+Chat can display 75% more messages in AFD than default!

 ## Install